Tobin Center / Economics Pre-doctoral Fellows Program

 Candidates need not be economics majors, though they should have experience with economics.
 We welcome applicants from other fields such as, but not limited to, computer science, engineering, mathematics, political science, psychology, and statistics.
 A love of working with data—cleaning it, understanding it, and presenting it in enlightening ways—is essential for this position.

-Professor Cooper is recruiting three or more Fellows to work on the following projects:
+Professor Cooper is recruiting three or more Fellows to work with him and his co-authors on the following projects:

 The Pricing of Prescription Drugs: This project will study trends in prices for pharmaceutical products in the US and analyze the impact of competition on pharmaceutical price growth.
 The project will focus, in particular, on the pricing of biologic drugs and the impact of new product entry and the entry of biosimilars